CiscoSecurity/sxo-05-security-workflows/docs/workflows/secure-network-analytics/0034-generate-casebook-with-top-hosts-and-peers.md

 1. Make sure the observable type provided is supported
 1. Fetch global variables
 1. Calculate date 24 hours ago
-1. Get SNA tokens and tenant information
+1. Get Secure Network Analytics tokens and tenant information
 1. Fetch and parse the top peers
 1. Fetch and parse the top hosts
 1. Make sure at least one of the queries returned data